brodyjones/GrubGram/README.md

 How to run our project:

-1. clone our entire repository on local machine
+1. clone our entire repository on local machine: git clone [link]
 2. enter the v2 folder
 3. download npm
 4. run these commands: